ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson_4.md

 <hr>

-Then if you go look at your GitHub repo for your recipes you SHOULD see that one of the instructors, has made an update to the **GitHub version** of your recipes repo.
+Then if you go look at your recipes repo on GitHub, you SHOULD see that one of the instructors, has made an update to the **GitHub version** of your recipes repo.

 ![image](https://user-images.githubusercontent.com/12129459/132954692-3111c1e6-8d88-4931-810c-504563537501.png)